Choose Your Lake Titicaca Tour

 On a clear day, the high altitude of Lake Titicaca paired with the sun’s strong reflection off its surface is relentless and without proper protection it’s very easy to get a serious sunburn.
 Don’t forget your glasses, wide-brimmed hat and sunblock for your lake excursions.

 - Puno is accessible by bus, train or plane.

 - Bus routes connect Puno to other popular Peruvian destinations, such as Cusco and Arequipa.

-- or travelers going directly from Lima to Puno, flying is the most convenient option with a 1 hour 45 minute flight time.
+- For travelers going directly from Lima to Puno, flying is the most convenient option.
+The flight is 1 hour 45 minutes.
 The Inca Manco Cápac International Airport is located 30 mi (50 km) from Puno in Juliaca.

 Lake Titicaca Boat Tours

 Don’t just go to Lake Titicaca; you must go out on Lake Titicaca to its islands.
 Boat tours in Puno depart daily.
 Only a 30-minute ride away, the Uros floating islands are nearest to the city.
 A full-day tour is needed to explore both Uros and Taquile which are further out.

 When is the best time to visit Lake Titicaca?